777arc/textbook/content/noise.rst

  x = 10.0 ** (x_db / 10.0)

 But don't get caught up in the formula, there is a key concept to take away here.
 In DSP we deal with really big numbers and really small numbers together (e.g. the strength of a signal compared to the strength of the noise), and dB lets us have more dynamic range when we express numbers or plot them.
-It also provides some conveniences like being able to add when we would normally multiply (as we will see in the Link Budget chapter).
+It also provides some conveniences like being able to add when we would normally multiply (as we will see in the :ref:`link-budgets-chapter` chapter).

 Some common errors people will run into when new to dB are: